The best high chairs 2023 - tried and tested by parents and babies

 Tested by: Simran Maini, and her daughter Nouri, six and a half months.

-The Buffet Highchair (opens in new tab) is a recent launch from beloved British baby brand Silver Cross.
+The Buffet Highchair is a recent launch from beloved British baby brand Silver Cross.
 Available in pink and grey, the product manages to be both functional and stylish.
-It offers longevity, too, with parents able to use the high chair from birth to around three years old.
+It offers longevity, too since your baby can use this high chair from birth until they are around three years old.

-The high chair offers a four-position reclinable seat depending on your baby’s stage, seven adjustable height positions depending on where you want to use it, and a compact fold for handy storage.
-It’s also super simple to keep clean, with a wipeable, removable seat cover, and a detachable tray with a dishwasher-safe divider.
+The high chair offers a four-position reclinable seat depending on your baby’s stage, plus seven adjustable height positions depending on where you want to use it.
+It also folds compactly so it's easy to store when not in use.
+And it’s super simple to keep clean, with a wipeable, removable seat cover, and a detachable tray with a dishwasher-safe divider.

-The Buffet Highchair was tested by our parent reviewer, Simran Maini, and her daughter Nouri, six and a half months.
-Simran was impressed by the highchair’s multiple functions, aesthetic qualities, and ease of use, while Nouri seemed comfortable in the highchair and enjoyed her weaning journey while sitting in it.
+We gave the Buffet Highchair to our parent reviewer, Simran Maini, and her daughter Nouri, six and a half months old, to review.
+Simran was impressed by the highchair’s multiple functions, aesthetic qualities, and ease of use, while Nouri seemed comfortable in the high chair and enjoyed her weaning journey while sitting in it.

-'The Buffet high chair is really comfortable for your child offering them lots of support so they can focus their attention on trying new foods,' Simran told us.
-'It’s also easy to adjust the seat to be at the breakfast bar or dining table height and can be adapted from newborn through to toddler with reclining capabilities.
-Plus, it’s so easy to clean, as all the grubby bits are detachable and are made from materials that are super easy to wipe down and clean.'
+'The Buffet high chair is really comfortable for your child, offering them lots of support so they can focus their attention on trying new foods,' Simran told us.
+'It’s also easy to adjust the seat so they can sit at the dining table or at a breakfast bar.
+Plus, it’s so easy to clean, as all the bits that get grubby are detachable and are made from materials that are super easy to wipe down and clean.'

-Simran liked the chair so much, that she has already recommended it to friends and family.
-'I would recommend this to friends because it has a really supportive seat so has been great for weaning Nouri whilst she has required extra sitting support,' she added.
-I can see how this would’ve come in handy from the newborn stage too as it fully reclines so it would’ve been great to use for baby while I was in the kitchen cooking.
+Simran liked this high chair so much that she has already recommended it to friends and family.
+'I would recommend this because it has a really supportive seat that has been great for weaning Nouri in comfort while she has required extra sitting support,' she added.
+I can see how this would’ve come in handy from the newborn stage too as the seat reclines fully so it would’ve been great to use for baby while I was in the kitchen cooking.
 I’d be confident she’d be really comfortable and secure.
-This is perfect for someone who appreciates style and values a secure and comfortable seat that is well-engineered.'
+This is the perfect high chair for someone who appreciates style and values a secure and comfortable seat that is well-engineered.'

 5. Chicco Polly Magic Relax Highchair